programmerguy234/ProgrammerShirts/README.md

 # ProgrammerShirts
-Code samples that are used in programmer shirts.
+This repository will be the home of various code samples that are used in <a href="https://systemoutofmemory.com/collections/programmer-shirts">programmer shirts</a>.